The Latest: Police report assaults at protest in Oregon

 Police in Portland, Oregon, have ordered participants in a march by Patriot Prayer to disperse after officers saw assaults and projectiles being thrown.

-Police said Saturday that some arrests have been made at the downtown protest involving immigration.
+Police said Saturday that some arrests have been made at the downtown protest.

 The problems occurred as two opposing protest groups - Patriot Prayer and antifa - took to the streets.